cnxtech/terraform-service/README.md

 # terraform-service

-Terraform module to create an AWS ECS service using a provided container definitions.
+Terraform module to create an AWS ECS service using provided container definitions.

 ## Inputs